10 Deadly AI Automation Agency Mistakes That Kill Your Growth (And How to Fix Them)

 Many AI agency owners get excited by cutting-edge AI tools and build client solutions on platforms that are early-stage, poorly documented, or uncertain about their long-term pricing and availability.
 When those platforms change their API, significantly increase their pricing, or shut down entirely, the client automations built on them break — and the agency owns the problem.

-The fix: Build client solutions on established, enterprise-grade platforms with clear pricing, strong API stability commitments, and sufficient backing to ensure continuity.
+The fix: build client solutions on established, enterprise-grade platforms with clear pricing, strong API stability commitments, and sufficient backing to ensure continuity.
 When using newer AI capabilities, architect solutions so the AI component can be swapped without rebuilding the entire workflow.
 Build in monitoring systems that alert you to failures before clients notice them.

 Mistake 7: No Systematic Follow-Up Process